-Doves are very easy to look after once they have been homed to your Dovecote but they will need daily attention for them to settle in, this is a good time for you to get to know your new birds.
+Doves are very easy to look after once they have been homed to your dovecote but they will need daily attention for them to settle in, this is a good time for you to get to know your new birds.

-Once you receive your Doves they will need to become accustomed to their new home and surroundings, and to establish themselves as a new colony in your Dovecote.
+Once you receive your doves they will need to become accustomed to their new home and surroundings, and to establish themselves as a new colony in your dovecote.
 This usually takes 6-8 weeks and is called the "homing period".
-This involves confining the Doves to the Dovecote and there are two methods in which this can be achieved.
+This involves confining the doves to the dovecote and there are two methods in which this can be achieved.

 The Homing Net

-This is a large net that you drape over the dovecote and then stretch out as far as possible, and hold down around the edges with planks or lengths of wood.
+This is a large net that you drape over the dovecote and then stretch out as far as possible, and held down around the edges with planks or lengths of wood.
 It allows the doves access to all bays of the dovecote and acts like an aviary allowing the doves to fly up and down from the ground and use the dovecote more or less as they would when free.
 You would need to supply a shallow dish of water and feed the birds on the ground.

 The Homing Box